MBE | MPT | MEE | MPRE Registration

 This comes out to only about one minute and 45 seconds per question on the MBE.

-BarPlus recommends the Free PLI MPRE Lecture, taught by Stan Chess
+BarPlus recommends the Free MPRE Lecture, taught by Stan Chess

 Stan Chess, the President of LawTV, taught Professional Responsibility and other subjects